leandromoreira/digital_video_introduction/README.md

 Both encoder and decoder **must know** the symbol probability table, therefore you need to send the table.

-Pretty neat, isn't?
-People are damn smart to come up with such solution, some [video codec uses](https://en.wikipedia.org/wiki/Context-adaptive_binary_arithmetic_coding) (or at least offers as an option) this technique.
+Pretty neat, isn't it?
+People are damn smart to come up with a such solution, some [video codecs use](https://en.wikipedia.org/wiki/Context-adaptive_binary_arithmetic_coding) this technique (or at least offer it as an option).

 The idea is to lossless compress the quantized bitstream, for sure this article is missing tons of details, reasons, trade-offs and etc. But [you should learn more](https://www.amazon.com/Understanding-Compression-Data-Modern-Developers/dp/1491961538/) as a developer.
 Newer codecs are trying to use different [entropy coding algorithms like ANS.](https://en.wikipedia.org/wiki/Asymmetric_Numeral_Systems)